 Let’s learn about know issues related to the Azure Virtual Desktop patching issue.
-This issue is only applicable for AVD (a.k.a) virtual machines managed using SCCM (Configuration Manager) and WSUS.
+This issue only applies to AVD (a.k.a) virtual machines managed using SCCM (Configuration Manager) and WSUS.
 The patching issue is only impacting Windows 10 Enterprise multi-session, version 1909.

-If you are managing Azure Virtual Desktop (AVD) with Intune and Windows update for business (WUfB), this issue doesn’t impact Intune managed AVD session hosts.
-Azure Virtual Desktops may not be able to download and update via SCCM and Windows Server Update Services (WSUS).
+If you manage Azure Virtual Desktop (AVD) with Intune and Windows update for business (WUfB), this issue doesn’t impact Intune-managed AVD session hosts.
+Azure Virtual Desktops may not download and update via SCCM and Windows Server Update Services (WSUS).

 Microsoft is still investigating this issue to find more details.
 You can try using the offline method to work around the patch issue.
 You can try importing patches to WSUS manually using the following method.